 That’s it!
 You’ll still have access to the Starlink statistics and settings through the app or web interface.
 The stats are generated from the dish itself, so you don’t need to be using the Starlink router to do things like stow, pre-heat, etc.

-For more detail, check out our guide on how to enable bypass mode.
+For more detail on bypassing the Starlink router, check out our full guide on how to enable bypass mode.

 Note: This article may contain affiliate links for the products mentioned